 - Assists in the development of County standards for road, sewer, storm water facilities, engineering systems and street lighting construction; assists in the inspection of constructed facilities for final acceptance; analyzes engineering and environmental data related to current management practices and policy decisions; updates, calibrates and runs models to analyze a variety of management scenarios for sanitary system planning and storm water management.

 - Develops maps, modeling results, reports, and recommendations for management and engineers to provide them with a variety of management decision scenarios.

 - May coordinate the permits system for residential, commercial and utility entrance and access on to County roads.

-- Coordinates technical activities of the Technical Services section with other departments of the County; and assists other divisions in a technical capacity.
+- Coordinates technical activities of the Technical Services or Engineering section with other departments of the County; assists other divisions in a technical capacity.

 REQUIRED KNOWLEDGE AND SKILLS

-Knowledge of: Methods, materials and standard engineering specifications used in the construction of roads and sewer collection facilities; civil engineering principles; surveying as related to construction; state statutes and other legal restrictions governing the formation of assessment and local improvement districts; principles of computer aided design, geographic information systems, engineering design, engineering mathematics, computer modeling, detailing, drafting and specification writing; strength or properties and use of structural engineering materials.
+Knowledge of: Methods, materials and standard engineering specifications used in the construction of roads and sewer collection facilities; civil engineering principles; federal, state and local laws, codes and regulations regarding construction project management; surveying as related to construction; state statutes and other legal restrictions governing the formation of assessment and local improvement districts; principles of computer aided design, geographic information systems, engineering design, engineering mathematics, computer modeling, detailing, drafting and specification writing; strength or properties and use of structural engineering materials.

 Skill to: Read, interpret and apply complex plans and specifications; establish and maintain effective working relationships with employees, contractors and the public; communicate effectively, both orally and in writing; prepare complete and comprehensive reports with statistical or cartographic formats; use department-specific mapping software; secure adherence to plans and specifications from contractors and maintain good relations with organizations performing work on County contracts.